srcwr/maps-cstrike/README.md

 - `canon.csv`
 	- CSV with which hash to use for particular map names.
 Needed for maps that update without changing the name for example
 - `gamebanana-automatic.py`
-	- Automatic gamebanana downloader & uploader script
+	- (OLD) Automatic gamebanana downloader & uploader script
+- `gamebanana-downloads.csv` & `gamebanana-modified-times.csv`
+	- Used the `mainframe/` to download new gamebanana uploads.
 - `index_bottom.html`
 	- A template used by `process.py` when generating map folder HTML index files
 - `index_top.html`
 	- A template used by `process.py` when generating map folder HTML index files
 - `maps-hasher.py`
-	- The map hasher & dumper-to-CSV-files part of adding new maps.
+	- (OLD) The map hasher & dumper-to-CSV-files part of adding new maps.
 - `process.py`
-	- The step to parse all the CSV files to produce the website files & sqlite db to put into `processed/`
+	- (OLD) The step to parse all the CSV files to produce the website files & sqlite db to put into `processed/`
 - `recently_added.csv`
 	- List of recently added map files that is put at the top of map folder HTML index files
 - `todo.txt`